mobluse/abc80-mob/README.md

 =========

 Programs for ABC80.
 Mostly in BASIC.
-[ABC 80](https://en.wikipedia.org/wiki/ABC_80) is a Swedish computer from 1978 that was much used in schools but also in the industry.
+[ABC 80](https://en.wikipedia.org/wiki/ABC_80) is a Swedish computer from 1978 that was much used in schools, but also in the industry.

 There is an ABC80 App-Store at that also contains programs by others: